Tanagra figurine: Excavation of 1874–1879

-The Archeological Society of Athens sent Panayotis Stamatakis, a senior official, to excavate the graves that had been left intact.
+The Archeological Society of Athens sent Panagiotis Stamatakis, a senior official, to excavate the graves that had been left intact.
 Before he began, he confiscated antiquities from people in nearby villages.
 The grave robberies had led historians to excavate the city to learn more of its culture and history, and also to discover why the figurines were mainly found in graves, and what they might have represented for the deceased.
 The excavations would be on and off because of the possibility of damaging any art that might be left in the intact sites.
 Most of the Tanagra figurines were discovered to be buried with the dead.
 From the excavations a large number of figurines had been found among the ruins, but no details of the exact number of figurines were released.
 Many were missing or had been given away.
 While Stamatakis and the others sent from the Archeological Society of Athens would dig during the day, the people living near the ruins would dig during the night due to the lack of guards.

+In Media

+Oscar Wilde, in his novel The Picture of Dorian Gray (1891), has Dorian liken his love, Sybil, to "the delicate grace of the Tanagra figurine that you have in your Studio, Basil."
+Later, in his play An Ideal Husband (1895), Wilde introduces the character of Mabel Chiltern upon her entrance by stating (amongst further description), "she is really like a Tanagra statuette, and would be rather annoyed if she were told so."